The half marathon distance is 13.1 miles — it’s exactly half the distance of a full marathon (26.2 miles).

 We recommend wearing a running watch or using the Runna or Strava smartphone app to measure your pace.

-1. Running the bulk of their weekly mileage in one session
+1. Running the bulk of your weekly mileage in one session

 A big mistake we see many people make is running the bulk of their weekly mileage in one session — usually the weekly long run.